wedaa/LongTail-Log-Analysis/README.md

 What LongTail does
 --------------
 Longtail analyzes your /var/log/messages files to report on the ssh attacks against your server.
+LongTail helps point out new hosts doing brute force attacks, new passwords and accounts being tried, and helps point out "Groups" of attackers that are sharing the same attack patterns.

+LongTail generates 20 graphs per host being monitored to help boil down the statistics into a more usable form.
+The 30 day graphs are also clickable so that you can investigate a particular day's activities.

 LongTail pre-supposes that you have compiled your own openssh daemon as described below.

-LongTail also analyzes your /var/log/httpd/access_log files to analyze the attacks and probes that your webserver is subject to.

-LongTail is for small (1 server)  to medium size (50 servers) organizations.
-If you have a large organization, then you'll probably have too much data to be analyzed.
-Of course if you run this on larger installations and it works, please let me know so I can increase this number.
+LongTail is currently for a single server, and up to 5 servers.
+With 5 active servers the main analysis report takes over 30 minutes to run at night.
+(This will be improved in release 2.0)

 LongTail ALSO refers to a statistical distribution where there are many "Hits" at the left, and tapering down to a "Long Tail"